skorobogatydmitry/mpl-interpreter/README.md

 The alt module carries my attempts to make the code code better.
 Original code has tons of copies of everything, doesn't care if a struct needs to own the value, passes values between helpers carelessly.

 The "original" version of the code isn't 1:1 with the course too though.

+Gotchas:
+- the `Clone` trait is needed to save object's dublicates to the environment while preserving original ones
+- the `Display` trait is needed to show program results to the end user.
+In particular, a function, which contains blocks which may contain expressions which may contain tokens, etc, etc